vijopv83/LambdaTestSmartUIReporter/README.md

 # LambdaTest SmartUI Reporter

-Instantly visualize your SmartUI test results—just drop in your JSON file to explore interactive before-and-after snapshots in a clean, filterable dashboard.
+Instantly visualize your SmartUI test results, upload your JSON file to explore interactive before-and-after snapshots in a clean, filterable dashboard.

 Built for Developers, Designers, Managers, and QA teams to easily spot visual regressions, assess their impact, and collaborate on fixes with ease.